hshin-git/GyroM5/README-en.md

 1. Install Arduino IDE on your PC.
 2. Setup Arduino IDE for ESP/M5StickC.
 3. Connect your PC and M5StickC with USB.
-4. Install GyroM5.ino on your M5StickC.
+4. Install sketch [GyroM5.ino](GyroM5/GyroM5.ino) on your M5StickC.
 5. Install GyroM5/M5StickC on your RC car with LCD up.

 ## Software setting